-To You Who Read But Have Not Yet Subscribed for The LIBERATOR:

-Do you like good books?
+To You Who Read But Have Not Yet Subscribed for The Liberator: Americanism, A World Menace By W. T. Colyer, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50 Do you like good books?
 Of course you do.

-Do you like THE LIBERATOR?
+Dictatorship vs. Democracy By Leon Trotzky, Price \$1.00 Given With a Year's Subscription to The Liberator \$2.00 Do you like THE LIBERATOR?
 Well, you wouldn't buy it if you didn't.

-Would you like to save a dollar?
+Industrial Revival in Soviet Russia By A. A. Heller, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50 Would you like to save a dollar?
 Naturally, you would.

-Likingthesethree, you wouldn't refuse them if combined into one generous offer, would you?
-We are making you the offer on this page.
-Read opposite and then sign your name on the blank, indicate book wanted, enclose proper amount of money and mail.
-The book and THE LIBERATOR will reach you promptly.

-THE LIBERATOR 799 Broadway, New York, N. Y. Enclosed find \$ which me

-one copy of and The Liberator for one year.
+Proletcult By Eden and Cedar Paul, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50 Liking these three, you wouldn't refuse them if combined into one generous offer, would you?
+We are making you the offer The Government-Strikebreaker By JAY LOVESTONE, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50 We are making you the offer on this page.
+Read opposite and then sign your name on the blank, indicate book wanted, Crucibles of Crime By Jos.
+H. Fishman, Price \$2.00 Given With a Year's Subscription to The Liberator \$3.00 enclose proper amount of money and mail.
+The book and The Liberator will reach Rymes of Early Jungle Folk By Mary Marcy, Price \$2.00 Given With a Year's Subscription to The Liberator \$3.25 you promptly.
+The Goose Step By Upton Sinclair, Price \$2.00 Given With a Year's Subscription to The Liberator \$3.00 THE LIBERATOR 799 Broadway, New York, N. Y. Enclosed find \$ for which send me one copy of and The Liberator for one year.
+Imperial Washington By F. R. Pettigrew, Price \$1.25 Given With a Year's Subscription to The Liberator \$2.25 Name The Foundations of Imperialist Pol licy AddressState By Michael Pavlovitch, Price \$1.25 Given With a Year's Subscription to The Liberator \$2.25

-Name

-Address

-City St ate

-Americanism, A World Menace

-By W. т. с ol yer, Pr ice \$1.50 42 50 Given With a Year's Subscription to The Liberator \$2.50

-Dictatorship vs. Democracy

-By LEON TROTZKY, Price \$1.00 ¢2.00 Given With a Year's Subscription to The Liberator \$2.00

-Industrial Revival in Soviet Russia

-By A. A. HELLER, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50

-Proletcult

-By Eden and CEDAR PAUL, Price \$1.50 \$2 FO Given With a Year's Subscription to The Liberator \$2.50

-The Government-Strikebreaker

-By JAY LOVESTONE, Price \$1.50 Given With a Year's Subscription to The Liberator \$2.50

-Crucibles of Crime

-By Jos.
-H. FISHMAN, Price \$2.00 Given With a Year's Subscription to The Liberator \$3.00

-Rymes of Early Jungle Folk

-By MARY MARCY, Price \$2.00 Given With a Year's Subscription to The Liberator \$3.25

-The Goose Step

-By Upton Sin ¢2.00 Given With a Year's Subscription to The Liberator \$3.00

-Imperial Washington

-By F. R. Pet ті grew, F Price \$1.25 ゆつ つ ビ Given With ą Year's Subscription to The Liberator \$2.25

-The Foundations of Imperialist Policy

-By MICHAEL PAVLOVITCH, Price \$1.25 Given With a Year's Subscription to The Liberator

-TRADES UNION COUNCIL

-THE LIBERATOR, a monthly magazine, September, 1923.
-Twenty cents a copy, \$2.00 a year.
-Vol. 6, No. 9, Serial No. 65.
-Published by the Liberator Publishing Company, 799 Broadway, New York, N. Y. Entered as second-class matter, May 25, 1921, at the post office at New York, N. Y., under the Act of March 3, 1819.
-Copyright, 1923.